pesekt1/SWC3-Web-Server/README.md

 ## Heroku

-- Database resources on Heroku:
+### Databases on Heroku
 - max_connections_error - free resources have max 10 connections.
     If you get the error, you can go to Heroku and execure "Restart all dynos".
 This should kill all the connections.